-Select the Reflection option to add a reflection of the title text onto the background media.
-Use the Distance slider to set space between the reflection and the title text.
+Select the Reflection option to add a reflection of title text or an inserted image onto the background media.
+Use the Distance slider to set space between the reflection and the object.
 Use the Opacity slider to set the opacity of the reflection.

-Applying Font Shadow
+Applying Shadow

-Select the Font Shadow option to add a shadow to the title text.
-Available options allow you to change the shadow's color, direction, distance from the text, and add a opacity or blur effect.
+Select the Shadow option to add a shadow to selected title text or an inserted image.
+Available options allow you to change the shadow's color, direction, distance from the object, and add an opacity or blur effect.